 It’s also important not to feel like you’re the only one who can take on this responsibility of visiting and spending time.
 Often, extended family members and friends want to help during this difficult time, but they don’t know how.
 Reach out and let them know how they can help.
 Encourage them to visit, but prepare them honestly for what to expect.
 Often times, going in without an understanding of how dementia has affected their friend or family member can make the visit more difficult than it needs to be.
 Let them know what to expect and help coordinate a time for a visit.
 This will not only mean a lot to your loved one, but to the family member or friend as well.

-If you have any questions about memory care, please give us a call here at The Woodleigh in Baton Rouge, LA at 225-307-3279.
+If you have any questions about memory care, please give us a call at The Woodleigh of Baton Rouge at 225-272-1401.